 Market penetration and market development

-For starters, brands need to realize that market penetration is a marathon, not a sprint.
-Based on research by Bain & Company, those brands that do all the right things can hope to increase penetration by approximately 1% per year.
-At this rate, it will take nearly 15 years for a brand starting with 10% penetration to reach 25% penetration.
-Unfortunately, few companies decide to do so creating plans and strategies in a perspective longer than the next 12 months.
+For a start, brands need to realise that market penetration is a marathon not a sprint.
+Based on research by Bain & Company, those brands that do all the right things can hope to increase penetration by around 1% per year.
+At this rate, a brand starting with 10% penetration will take nearly 15 years to reach 25% penetration.
+Unfortunately, few companies choose to creating plans and strategies in a perspective longer than the next 12 months.
 Moreover, many managers who are introducing a new brand will change everything from SKU types to advertising strategy rather than sticking to their course.

-Companies that change everything risk losing out to rivals that stick to a plan to slowly and steadily increase penetration.
-Gaining the desired position in the market requires unwavering discipline and patience.
-As many businesses have discovered, it is easy to get sidetracked in the search for revenue to meet short-term financial goals or increase sales volume.
+Companies that change everything risk losing out to rivals who stick to a plan of slow and steady growth penetration.
+Achieving the desired market position requires unwavering discipline and patience.
+As many companies have discovered, it's easy to stray off course in search of income to meet short-term financial goals or increase your sales volume.
 A brand may be tempted to temporarily increase revenues by increasing prices.
-There is then a risk of losing buyers who simply cannot afford higher prices.
+There is then the risk of losing buyers who simply cannot afford higher prices.

 The brand can also temporarily increase sales volume by, for example, offering products only in multi-packs.
 However, this risks losing occasional buyers (light users) - for example, those who would buy a single product but not a six-pack.
-Meanwhile, such consumers are necessary in the long run for market penetration to go beyond the so-called heavy users, i.e. customers who make purchases more often.
-Over time, this strategy damages the brand.
-Companies adept in this area know they must avoid short-sighted moves to maintain a long-term and ruthless focus on market penetration.
+Meanwhile, such consumers are necessary in the long term to market penetration went beyond so-called heavy users, i.e. customers who buy more frequently.
+Over time, such a strategy damages the brand.
+Companies proficient in this area know that they must avoid short-sighted moves in order to maintain a long-term and absolute focus on the market penetration.

 How to carry out a market penetration strategy?

-There are basically three ways to create a market penetration strategy.
-One of them is improvement of an existing productto increase its market share and eliminate competitors.
+In principle, there are three ways to create a strategy market penetration.
+One of these is improvement of an existing productto increase its market share and eliminate competitors.
 The method seems quite simple.
 The company needs to improve and modernize its product in such a way that people want to use it even more.
 It then retains its customer base and acquires competitors' customers who decide to choose a product that better meets their needs.
 Let's analyze it on the example of a company that provides services and products in the field of performance management.
 In an effort to increase its market share and double its revenues, the company surveys its customers over the past two years to better understand why they chose its solutions.
 It then uses this information to improve its products and services before starting a marketing campaign.
 The need to improve products is due to the simple principle of reciprocity.
 The company needs to have successful customers because it enables the company itself to be successful.

 Price reduction

-Market penetration may also consist in adjusting the price of an existing product.
-This approach is based on lowering the price of the product in relation to the competitors' products.
-The aim is arousing the interest of customers.
+Market penetration It can also consist of adjusting the price of an existing product.
+This approach consists of reducing the price of the product in relation to competitors' products.
+The aim is to arousing the interest of customers.
 This allows the company to enter the market immediately and gradually gain a reputation as a supplier of high-quality and inexpensive products.
 When is the best time to use this strategy?
 According to experts, this will work when companies try to enter into insufficiently served markets with the product, where there is a demand, and customers are looking for opportunities.
 It can also work if competitors are unable to lower prices without incurring losses.
 After implementing this strategy, the company can gradually increase the prices of its products in order to achieve more and more profits.

 Scalability

-The third approach is to scale your market presence.
-Market penetration in this case can take place in various ways.
+The third approach is based on scaling market presence.
+Market penetration This can be done in various ways.
 The first is to maintain or increase market share by selling a wider range of products.
-To see how this works, let's look at Apple and what it does when it feels imbalanced in any of its markets.
-First, it starts selling more of its products in its target markets.
-It is expanding its product range, such as iPhones and iPads, to best meet the needs of its target group.
-By selling more different products to more customers in its current markets, Apple reaches customers in all market segments.
-Another way to gain more market share is to expand your influence into other countries' markets.
+To see how this works, let's look at Apple and what it does when it feels an imbalance in any of its markets.
+Firstly, it starts selling more of its products in its target markets.
+It expands the range of its products, for example iPhones and iPads, to best meet the needs of its target audience.
+By selling more different products to more customers in its current markets, Apple is reaching customers in all market segments.
+Another way to gain more market share is to expand its influence into other countries' markets.
 Of course, this strategy applies to global companies.

 Market penetration - success despite competition?

-Market penetration may mean focusing on current products and current markets to increase market share.
-A good example of a company that has demonstrated success in market penetration is the American company Under Armor - a manufacturer of footwear, clothing and sports accessories.
-Competing with world-famous brands, this relatively young company, founded in 1996, constantly focused on activities that would enable it to become a leader.
+Market penetration can mean focusing on current products and current markets to increase market share.
+A good example of a company that has demonstrated success in market penetration, is the American company Under Armour - a manufacturer of sports footwear, apparel and accessories.
+Competing with world-famous brands, this relatively young company, founded in 1996, has continually focused on activities that would enable it to become a leader.

-This strategy required decisive and consistent actions in terms of pricing, promotion and distribution.
-Under Armor promoted its products through sponsorship agreements with famous athletes, teams and college sports teams.
-As a result, the company achieved great success - especially in relation to its main competitors, i.e. Nike and Adidas - in the fight for its share in the fitness clothing market.
-According to estimates, it should continue to strengthen its image as a brand offering some of the most efficient, trendy and innovative clothing products.
+This strategy required a strong and consistent approach to pricing, promotion and distribution.
+Under Armour promoted its products through sponsorship agreements with well-known athletes, teams and college sports teams.
+As a result, the company has been very successful - especially against its main competitors Nike and Adidas - in the battle for its share of the fitness apparel market.
+According to estimates, it should continue to strengthen its image as a brand offering some of the highest performing, trendiest and most innovative apparel products.

 Market penetration examples